Ocheing/wk-8-database/README.md

 # wk-8-database
+#QUESTION ONE ASSIGNMENT
+# 📦 Inventory Tracking System
+## 📝 Overview
+This project is a MySQL-based Inventory Tracking System designed to manage and monitor inventory levels across various categories, locations, and suppliers.
+It facilitates efficient tracking of products, their movements, and associated personnel.

+## 🎯 Objectives
+- Design a well-structured relational database using MySQL.

+- Implement tables with appropriate constraints: PRIMARY KEY, FOREIGN KEY, NOT NULL, and UNIQUE.

+- Establish relationships:

+1. One-to-One (1:1)

+2. One-to-Many (1:M)

+3.Many-to-Many (M:N)

+- Populate tables with sample data to demonstrate functionality.

+## 🗄️ Database Schema
+The database comprises the following tables:

+- category: Stores product categories.

+- employee: Contains employee details responsible for inventory transactions.

+- inventory_transaction: Logs all inventory movements (IN/OUT).

+- location: Details of storage locations.

+- product: Information about products in inventory.

+- product_supplier: Associates products with their suppliers (M:N relationship).

+- supplier: Supplier contact information.

+## 🔑 Table Relationships
+- Each product belongs to one category and is stored in one location.

+- Each inventory_transaction is linked to one product and may involve one employee.

+- The product_supplier table establishes a many-to-many relationship between products and suppliers.

+## 📂 Sample Data
+The database is pre-populated with sample entries, including:

+- Categories: Electronics, Groceries, Office Supplies

+- Employees: Alice Mwangi, John Otieno

+- Locations: Main Warehouse, Outlet Store

+- Products: Laptop HP EliteBook, A4 Printing Paper, Sugar 1kg

+- Suppliers: TechWorld Ltd, Stationery Hub

+- Inventory Transactions: Initial stock entries and sales

+## 📄 Deliverables
+inventory_db.sql: Contains all CREATE TABLE statements and INSERT statements for sample data.

+## 🛠️ Getting Started
+- Import the SQL File:

+- Use MySQL Workbench or the MySQL command-line tool to import inventory_db.sql into your MySQL server.

+- Verify the Data:

+- Run queries to ensure all tables are created and populated correctly.

+## 🧾 Notes
+Ensure MySQL Server version 8.0 or higher is installed.

+Modify the inventory_db.sql file as needed to fit specific requirements or to add more data.

+## 🔧 Suggested Enhancements
+User Authentication: Implement user roles and permissions for enhanced security.

+Inventory Alerts: Set up triggers or scheduled events to notify when stock levels are low.

+Reporting Module: Generate reports on inventory movements, stock levels, and supplier performance.

+Integration with Frontend: Develop a user interface for easier interaction with the database.

 # QUESTION 2
 ## 📝 Task Manager CRUD API
 A simple and efficient Task Manager API built with FastAPI, SQLAlchemy, and MySQL.
 This application supports full CRUD (Create, Read, Update, Delete) operations for managing users and their associated tasks.